Sonoma County businesses face financial strain of 2-day power outage

 Many shoppers had to leave grocery stores empty-handed Thursday in their quest for bags of ice to prevent food from rotting during the second day tens of thousands of people across Sonoma County endured having no power.

 The Safeway on Fourth Street north of Montgomery Village was one of three in the area able to overcome the PG&E shut-off with a generator to keep the lights on and checkout scanners working.
-But disappointed residents walked in to see a large freezer without power and absent the item worth more than its weight, immediately leaving in frustration and several cursing under their breadth.
+But disappointed residents walked in to see a large freezer without power and absent the item worth more than its weight, immediately leaving in frustration and several cursing under their breath.

 Peggy Dombeck, 77, who lives in Oakmont, double-checked with the Safeway service desk that there wasn’t a secret ice stash somewhere in the back of the store.
 The store manager confirmed the last bags sold in a half hour Wednesday.
 More was on order, but he didn’t know when it would arrive and he couldn’t recommend another place to get it, forcing her to leave the busy store without the prize.